dht/lpm/README.md

 # LPM

-LPM stands for Layout Package Manager.
+LPM stands for Layout Package Manager (it is indeed an acronym).
 The Core of the project is the Layout-JSON format, a markup format to describe cross-language layouts:

  See the [Layout-JSON specification](https://github.com/dht/lpm/blob/master/specifications/element.md)